-As working from home becomes the new normal and permanent for many, finding the best computer monitor is more important than ever.
-After all, you want to see all the quality from your coworkers' best webcams, right?
-And while many PC components are still suffering depressing shortages, making a screen upgrade is one of the easiest and most impactful changes you can make to your gaming rig right now.
+Working from home has become the new normal for many people, so finding the best computer monitor is more important than ever.
+After all, you want to see the best visual quality from your coworkers' best webcams, right?
+And while many PC components are still suffering depressing shortages, performing a screen upgrade is one of the most accessible and most impactful changes you can make to your gaming rig at the moment.

-But before diving into the deep end in a quest for the best computer monitor for you, there are a few basic things you should consider first.
+But before diving into the deep end in a quest for the best computer monitor for you, there are a few basics that we'll cover first.

 - What’s your monitor’s purpose?
 If it’s gaming, you’ll generally want something with a high refresh rate (ideally 100Hz or more), low response time and AMD FreeSync or Nvidia G-Sync for fighting screen tears at low framerates.
 For general use, look for high contrast, and for creative work prioritize color accuracy.

 - What resolution do you want?
 More pixels means a sharper image.
 No one should be buying anything under 1080p/FHD (1920 x 1080) these days.
 But if your budget can handle it, 4K is as sharp as it gets at a reasonable price.
 Many gamers find 1440p/QHD (2560 x 1440) a good compromise between price and high-refresh-rate performance.

 - Contrast and color.
 We consider contrast the most important factor in image quality, with 1,000:1 being solid.
 Color errors are particularly important avoid for content creators, and anything with a Delta E (dE) greater than 3 may show visible errors.

 - Panel tech: When it comes to image quality, TN < IPS < VA.
 VA monitors typically still have better contrast than even the best IPS panels, although IPS panels are also known to be very colorful.

 - What size do you want?
 These days, 24-inches is on the small side and 27 inches is mainstream, while 32-inches is a good large size for those on a budget.
 Anything bigger than 43 inches probably won’t fit on a regular desktop.
 For portable monitors, stay in the 17-inch range or under.
 Anything bigger isn't really all that portable.